McCrae Homestead: Construction of the homestead

-The interior rooms of the homestead that were completed soon after this reflect Georgiana's artistry and good taste in design and furnishings.
+The interior rooms of the homestead that were completed soon after this reflect Georgiana McCrae's artistry and good taste in design and furnishings.
 It is furnished with original artefacts and furniture handed down by Georgiana McCrae to her descendants.

 The view

 "......Situated on a terrace of sandy soil, about two hundred yards up from the beach, we command a view of Shortlands Bluff lighthouse, the two points...Nepean and Lonsdale...and, in clear weather, Cape Otway, faintly sustained in the west."